abhaychaurasiya97/SABAS/README.md

 	Option 		 Description

--->	default		Search all the occurence of pattern in text file
+-->\t	default		Search all the occurence of pattern in text file
 #
 -->	-r		replaces all the occurence of pattern in text file with new_string
 #